Danny Hoesen: International career

 Hoesen received his first International call up for the Netherlands under-17 team, where he played a major part in the teams qualifying campaign for the 2007 UEFA European Under-17 Football Championship in Belgium, managing to qualify the Netherlands would finish third in their group, thus failing to advance past the group stage of the main tournament.
 His international debut was a 3–0 win over Albania U-17 on 23 October 2007 in the qualifying rounds ahead of the European Championship.

 On 22 March 2013, he was called up by head coach Cor Pot for the Netherlands U-21 side ahead of a friendly match against Norway U-21 on 25 March 2013, to replace the injured Jean-Paul Boëtius.
 Hoesen came on for the second half of the game and scored on his debut for the under-21 side in the 4–1 victory at home.
 Hoesen was also selected for the squad in qualifying ahead of the 2013 UEFA European Under-21 Football Championship in Israel but did not make the final squad for the tournament.
 It was later announced that he would in fact join the team to Israel to replace the injured Jürgen Locadia.
 He scored the fourth goal in the 5–1 win over Russia U-21 on 9 June in the final group stage match of the tournament, also playing the full 90'-minutes against eventual champions Spain U-21 in the team's final match of the tournament.

 Hoesen has not played for the Netherlands senior men's national team.

 Personal life

 Hoesen was born to a Moroccan father and a Dutch mother.
 He and his girlfriend had their first child, Damian, in June 2017.

-In March 2019, Hoesen earned a U.S. green card which qualifies him as a domestic player for MLS roster purposes.
+In March 2019, Hoesen earned a US green card which qualifies him as a domestic player for MLS roster purposes.